Group Contractions via Infinite-Dimensional Lie Theory: Lie group contractions in germ groups

 Note that for the computation of the order-$k$ $\circledast$ operation, we only need to know the resulting power series expansion of $c(\varepsilon) * d(\varepsilon)$ to order $\varepsilon^{k+1}$, such that only finitely many terms of the BCH series are needed.
 Since the terms in the BCH series are (homogeneous) polynomials, this shows that $\circledast$ is in particular analytic when understood as a map between Banach spaces

 Furthermore, inverse elements with respect to $\circledast$ are simply given by taking the negative, which is also analytic.

 Thus, we have shown that the induced group structure \eqref{eq:pullback_group_expansion} on $H \times \g^k \times (\g/\h)$, understood as a Banach manifold, makes it into a Banach Lie group (using that the adjoint representation is analytic).
 Hence, the homeomorphism \eqref{eq:map_topology_group_expansion} is a continuous isomorphism of Banach Lie groups.
-As Banach Lie groups are BCH, the automatic smoothness theorem \cite[Theorem IV.1.18.]{Neeb06} applies and shows that the map is an analytic diffeomorphism.
-Hence, we have proved the following: \end{cons}
+As Banach Lie groups are BCH, the automatic smoothness theorem (\cite[Proposition 2.4]{Glo02}, \cite[Theorem IV.1.18]{Neeb06}) applies and shows that the map is an analytic diffeomorphism.
+Hence, we have proved the following, which is our second main result: \end{cons}

 \begin{thm} Let $G$ be a Banach Lie group with Lie algebra $\g = \Lf(G)$, and $H \subseteq G$ a Lie subgroup with Lie algebra $\h = \Lf(H)$.
 For each $k \in \N_0$, the map \eqref{eq:map_topology_group_expansion} is an analytic isomorphism of Banach Lie groups